serenagomez1304/AI4Bharat/Task2/README.md

 # PDF Extractor

-This project performs a extraction of text from a pdf, and the page url, pdf url and pdf content for each padf.
+This project performs a extraction of text from a pdf; and the page url, pdf url and pdf content for each pdf.
 The result is returned in the form of a json file.

 ## Prerequisistes
 * Install tessearct